Still Forms: A film by Director Daniela Rossi, DoP Oliver Bampfylde, Music by Moby.

 This work stems from a global pandemic — burnout — a quiet, consuming collapse that arrives when persistence becomes self-destruction.
 We wanted to give form to that helpless tension between drive and depletion.
 The semi-translucent glass embodies anxiety’s paralysis: fragile yet heavy, light trying to break through darkness.
 The burnt structure supporting the armchair and side table symbolises the moment before collapse—the illusion that we can keep pushing, burning, and producing endlessly.
 Together, these elements form a meditation on exhaustion, resilience, and the fragility of the human need to endure.

 First presented at Design Miami/ Miami Beach Dec 2025.
 Exhibited in Wexler Gallery (US).
+Now part of the Corning Museum of Glass design archive.

 2025